sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : e-TeX tools for LaTeX
+Short desc    : e-TeX tools for LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package is a toolbox of programming facilities geared
+Descript     : The package is a toolbox of programming facilities geared
              : primarily towards LaTeX class and package authors.
 It provides
              : LaTeX frontends to some of the new primitives provided by e-TeX
              : as well as some generic tools which are not strictly related to